 1) Oils don’t naturally belong in a gummy

 Gummies are fundamentally water-based.
-When you add oil-based ingredients, you introduce a set of predictable risks that show up during production and shelf life.
+When you add oil-based ingredients, you introduce predictable risks that show up during production and shelf life.

 - Phase separation in the batch tank during hold time